GenZodd/angular2OAuthRoutingShell/README.md

 This repository holds TypeScript source code of and angular2 application that is setup as a shell for getting a project going with JWT authentication and a basic routing setup.

+This solution uses [Auth0](https://auth0.com) for integration to authentication sources.
+However, the authentication service TypeScript code can be updated to point at any OAuth vendor.

+It also uses [angular2-jwt](https://github.com/auth0/angular2-jwt) to support authenticated HTTP calls.

 It's been extended with testing support so you can start writing tests immediately.

 **This is not the perfect arrangement for your application.
 It is not designed for production.